sonatype-nexus-community/nancy-github-action/README.md

 This way you will use the latest and greatest version of this action, and will not be left behind if/when we forget to do the manual release clicking.

+Steps:

+1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:

+       git tag -a v1.0.x -m "Helpful message in tag."

+2. Push the tag up:

+       git push origin v0.0.x

+3. Click through the GitHub web ui release stuff, using the tag created above as the latest release.

 ## The Fine Print

 It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours